bitrise-io/devcenter/_articles/en/reviews/remote-access-draft.md

    * Password
 5. Open a screenshare application.
 6. Fill out the required fields with the information from under the `Screenshare` option.

+And done!
+You should now be able to access the virtual machine where your build is running.